| Pertile was born on 9 November 1885

 Padua, Como, Vicenza, and Trieste), except for four appearances

 in London.
-In June of 1927, Pertile made his debut at London's
+On June 3rd, 1927, Pertile made his debut at London's

 Schipper and Cotreuil).
 Il trovatore followed on the 14th with

 Leider, Olczewska, Borgioli and Autori.
-On the 29th of December,
+On December 29th,

 Pertile sang in Wolf-Ferrari's Sly with Llopart, Rossi Morelli,